remmel/JMSI18nRoutingBundle/README.md

         de: /deu
 ```

 When updating that config, it might be needed to clear cache: `bin/console cache:clear`
+Check that configuration is fine running `bin/console debug:router`

 # Symfony demo app
 [Full Symfony application example](https://github.com/remmel/i18n-routing-demo)

 # JMSI18nRoutingBundle vs Symfony i18n routing vs that extension
+## JMSI18nRoutingBundle
 That code is based on [JMSI18nRoutingBundle](https://github.com/schmittjoh/JMSI18nRoutingBundle).
 That fork has been simplified to only keep the code related to the prefix/host per locale.

+## Symfony
 Symfony 4.1 now handle the [translation of route and the prefix](https://symfony.com/blog/new-in-symfony-4-1-internationalized-routing).
+Symfony 5.1 now handle the [different host per locale](https://symfony.com/blog/new-in-symfony-5-1-different-hosts-per-locale).
+Thus, that extension is usefull if you want to externalize route translations (eg in routes.xx.yml).
 That bundle will be useless when that [feature will be implemented](https://github.com/symfony/symfony/issues/30617) and translations externalized in routes.??.yml files.